The beginner's guide to e-commerce KPIs

 Summary - Commerce has shifted online for good.
 Amazon sets the pace.
 Shopify stores pop up daily.
 Meal kits, subscriptions, and direct-to-consumer brands crowd your feeds.
 If you run an online store, clear KPIs help you focus and grow.

-This guide walks through how to develop key performance indicators (KPIs) for your online store and track them on dashboards with reporting software like Klipfolio Klips.
+This guide walks through how to develop key performance indicators for your online store and track them with reporting software like Klipfolio Klips.

 Why you need KPIs for e-commerce

 KPIs act like guideposts for your business.
-They set a destination and show progress along the way. e-commerce is no different.
+They set a destination and show progress along the way.
+Without them, you're left pasting numbers into a spreadsheet and guessing what they mean.

 KPIs in business: